jambolo/advent-of-code-2024/README.md

 ### Day 8
 I encountered what I feel is problem with Haskell.
 It seems wrong to me that `head [10^x | x <- [1..], 10^x > n]` terminates, when `[10^x | x <- [1..], 10^x > n]` does not.

+### Day 9
+Performance is going to be critical for this problem.
+I found that building a 94422 element list by *appending* elements takes 16000 ms, but building the list by *prepending* elements and then reversing takes 6 ms.